Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-The index of the Cauchy-Riemann operator of the bundle $E$ with $E_{\R}$ as a boundary condition is canonically identified with $\R^n$.
-Therefore the determinant bundle of the index bundle of $P$ is canonically trivialized.
+The index of the Cauchy--Riemann operator of the bundle $E$ with $E_{\R}$ as a boundary condition is canonically identified with $\R^n$.
+Therefore, the determinant bundle of the index bundle of $P$ is canonically trivialized.

 On the other hand, we find that

 as a virtual vector space.
 (Here $U_{\xi}$ is a Kuranishi neighborhood of $\xi$ and $E_{\xi}$ is an obstruction bundle.)